 During March, Allergan is running a Kybella promotion for its Brilliant Distinctions members.
 If you haven’t yet signed up for the Brilliant Distinctions program, you can do so here.
 This will also allow you to take advantage of other upcoming promotions on Latisse, Juvéderm, Voluma and Botox.

-If you’re interested in getting rid of that double chin without surgery, please set up an evaluation with me, Dr. Jennifer Janiga, or my physician’s assistant, Melanie, to see if you’re a candidate for Kybella.
+If you’re interested in getting rid of that double chin without surgery, please set up an evaluation with me, Dr. Jennifer Janiga, to see if you’re a candidate for Kybella.
 In your consultation, we’ll discuss your personal expectations, the goals of the procedure as well as the risks, benefits and alternatives to this procedure.